-We perform experiments to validate that the human pose-based key-points can be used as reliable correspondences for relative pose estimation.
-As illustrated in Figure~\ref{fig:exp1a}, we emulate an experimental set-up for \textit{structure from motion} with humans; we use an intrinsically calibrated monocular camera to capture a group of nine (static) people from multiple views.
+At first, we perform experiments to validate that the human pose-based key-points can be used as geometric correspondences for relative pose estimation.
+As illustrated in Fig.~\ref{fig:exp1a}, we emulate an experimental set-up for \emph{structure from motion} with humans; we use an intrinsically calibrated monocular camera to capture a group of nine (static) people from multiple views.
 Here, the goal is to estimate the camera poses and reconstruct the 3D structures of the humans using only their body-poses as features.

-First, we use OpenPose to detect the human pose-based 2D key-points in the images (Figure~\ref{fig:exp1a}).
-Then, we apply the proposed person re-identification and key-point refinement processes to obtain the feature correspondences across multiple views (Figure~\ref{fig:exp1b}).
-Subsequently, we follow the standard procedures for \emph{structure from motion}~\cite{hartley2003multiple}: fundamental matrix computation using 8-point algorithm with RANSAC, essential matrix computation, camera pose estimation by enforcing the Cheirality constraint, and linear triangulation.
+In the evaluation, we first use OpenPose to detect the human pose-based 2D key-points in the images (Fig.~\ref{fig:exp1a}).
+Then, we utilize the proposed person ReId and key-point refinement modules to obtain the feature correspondences across multiple views (Fig.~\ref{fig:exp1b}).
+Subsequently, we follow the standard procedures for structure from motion~\cite{hartley2003multiple}: fundamental matrix computation using 8-point algorithm with RANSAC, essential matrix computation, camera pose estimation by enforcing the Cheirality constraint, and linear triangulation.
 Finally, the triangulated 3D points and camera poses are refined using bundle adjustment.
-As demonstrated in Figure~\ref{fig:exp1c}, the spatial structure of the reconstructed points on the human bodies and the camera poses are consistent with our setup.
-Results of another experiment for a \emph{two-view} case are demonstrated in Figure~\ref{fig:appen1}, which further validate that the estimated camera poses are comparable to the ground truth, \ie, analogous SIFT feature-based estimation.
+As demonstrated in Fig.~\ref{fig:exp1c}, the spatial structure of the reconstructed points on the human bodies and the camera poses are consistent with our setup.
+Results of another experiment for a \emph{two-view} case are shown in Fig.~\ref{fig:appen1}, which further validate that the estimated camera poses are comparable to the ground truth, \ie, analogous SIFT feature-based estimation.
 In the next section, we demonstrate the effectiveness of our proposed body-pose association and key-point refinement modules in ensuring this robust pose estimation performance.